Importing & editing experiment sample data

 The sample ID column contains unique identifiers for your samples, so each sample occupies one row in the table.

-Additional columns can be added to include biologically-relevant metadata such as age, sex, timepoint, dose, and other factors that may be present in your experimental design.
+Additional columns can be added to include biologically-relevant metadata such as Age, Sex, Time point, Dose, and other factors that may be present in your experimental design.
 These columns can be used to group samples in different ways during analysis.

-Creating a sample data table from a CSV
+Creating a sample data table from a CSV file

 Sample ID column

-You can create a sample data from scratch by creating a new .csv file in Excel or a similar program, and listing out sample IDs for your experiment in the first column with a column name of "sample_id" (case insensitive).
+You can create sample data from scratch by creating a new .csv file in Excel or a similar program, and listing out sample IDs for your experiment in the first column with a column name of "sample_id" (case insensitive).
 Each row should have a unique sample ID, which will correspond to the assay data when uploaded.
 The first column of the sample_data.csv must contain the sample ID.

 Metadata columns